 Unfortunately, this isn’t as simple as it sounds but with a little knowledge and some basic rules you can make your website look polished and professional.
-So, here’s are our top tips to help you achieve content perfection:
+So, here’s are our top tips for getting content perfection:

 We all love Word and its ilk.
 It gives everyone the opportunity to create lovely looking pages using a simple interface.
 However, when it comes to websites it has spoiled us as we tend to think our websites are going to have a similar level of design flexibility – that is not the case.
 Web pages are not at all like Word.

 The reason why there isn’t the same flexibility is that HTML (the programming language which produces a web page has limitations to what it can do.
 Although you may not be able to do a drop capital or change the background you shouldn’t really need to since the design of your site will already take care of making the text (copy) look uniform and attractive.

 Our tip here is to enter your content whilst also referring back to the designs.
 This ensures that you put the right quantity of text into the website as well as giving you guidance on heading styles and other fancy elements (like the quotes on this page).

 One final word of warning… DO NOT copy your content directly from Word into your CMS’s content editor.
 When you do this Word creates a whole heap of HTML code to try and retain the formatting of your text.
 Unfortunately, this code causes every CMS to have a fit and often breaks the page entirely.
 Here’s the drill if your content is in Word: